ewulczyn/ewulczyn.github.io/_posts/2015-02-12-AB_testing_with_sampled_data.md

 conversion rates comes from the fact that a conversion is a random event and we have a finite number of impressions.
 However, if we sample the number of impressions, we also need to deal with the uncertainty in the number of banners we actually served!
-What follows is an extension the bayesian hypothesis test for bernoulli data that accounts for the additonal uncertainty introduced by sampling.
+What follows is an extension the Bayesian hypothesis test for bernoulli data that accounts for the additional uncertainty introduced by sampling.